9.14. An Introduction To Exception Handling

 stack class with exceptions: Version 2.
 The second version of the stack class example creates two exception classes named underflow and overflow to represent the two stack errors.
 This version also demonstrates throwing objects as exceptions.
 As illustrated, the program experiences an overflow error; in main, comment out the last push operation to cause an underflow error.
 Please note that the overflow display function is correct: the preprocessor automatically concatenates the two C-strings (split to fit the column width), forming the single C-string it passes to the compiler component.

-The choice between one or two exception classes is usually a matter of personal taste and programming style, but occasionally the problem might favor one over the other.
+The choice between one or two exception classes is usually a matter of personal taste and programming style, but occasionally, the problem might favor one over the other.
 Exceptions and how we use them in programs can be more sophisticated than the examples.
-We need to expand our understanding of object-oriented programming before taking advantage of their additional features.
+We must expand our understanding of object-oriented programming before considering their additional features.
 We'll revisit exception handling in subsequent chapters.

 Downloadable Code